History of Nashville, Tennessee in Timeline

 In 1925, the establishment of the Grand Ole Opry marked the beginning of Nashville's journey as the 'Country Music Capital of the World'.

-1929: Francis Craig Orchestra Began at Hermitage Hotel
+1929: Francis Craig Orchestra Began Entertaining Nashvillians

-1936: Jo Byrns represents the 5th district until 1936
+1936: Jo Byrns Ends Representation of the 5th District

-1939: Nashville Rebels Played in Nashville
+1939: Nashville Rebels Played in American Football League

-1941: Percy Priest represents the 5th district
+1941: Percy Priest Represents the 5th District

 1944: Nashville Invitational on PGA Tour

-In 1944, the Nashville Invitational was a golf tournament on the PGA Tour.
+From 1944 to 1946, the Nashville Invitational was a golf tournament on the PGA Tour.

-1945: Francis Craig Orchestra Ended at Hermitage Hotel
+1945: Francis Craig Orchestra performance ended

-1945: Prince's Hot Chicken Shack Originates
+1945: Origin of Prince's Hot Chicken Shack

 In 1945, the first Prince's Hot Chicken Shack originated at the corner of Jefferson Street and 28th Avenue.